- Our Resources

 - Art Cyclopedia: An index of online museums and image archives: find where the works of over 8000 different fine artists can be viewed online.

-- New York Public Library Digital Gallery: Searchable database of 275,000 photographs and manuscripts
+- New York Public Library Digital Gallery: Searchable database of 712,000 digitized items from the New York Public Library's collections.

 - American Museum of Photography: A virtual museum exploring various aspects of the medium with numerous online exhibits strongest from the early days of photography (1839) to World War I.

-- Google Art Project: A platform that allows users to virtually tour hundreds of museums and cultural institutions, as well as create and share their own virtual galleries.
+- Google Arts & Culture: A platform that allows users to virtually tour hundreds of museums and cultural institutions, as well as create and share their own virtual galleries.

-- Metropolitan Museum of Art Online Collection: over 400,000 records with images
+- Metropolitan Museum of Art Online Collection: Over 440,000 records of items in the collection with images.

 - Museum of Modern Art: Offers an overview of modern art, examples from their collections of painting and sculpture, drawings, prints, illustrated books, architecture, design, photography, film, video, and much more.